 Dental crowns have emerged as the novel and less painful concept of restructuring and revitalizing the affected tooth/teeth.
-Though they have been in existence since ancient times, dental crowns underwent a demand surge until recently, where they are deployed to cater to people of all ages.
+Though they have been in existence since ancient times, dental crowns underwent a demand surge recently, where they are deployed to cater to people of all ages.

 Depending on the requirements and personal choices, different types of dental crowns are manufactured to meet the needs.
 To make you aware of what each dental crown characterizes, here is an in-depth article explaining about them.

 TYPES OF DENTAL CROWNS

 Dental crowns come in many different forms and are made from different kinds of restorative materials that offer various benefits based on the requirements of the patients.
 Adults may have a specific set of preferences and needs while children may have a whole other set of necessities and priorities.
 Either way, the dental world has come up with some of the most innovative and high tech solutions to this problem using dental restoration materials.